NorthCoastChurch/IT-Policy/Policy-14-Safeguarding-Member-Information.md

 North Coast Church does not sell or provide any member information to third parties, including list services, telemarketing firms, or outside companies for independent use.

-The Board of Directors must approve the Safeguarding Member Information Policy, required by NCUA Part 748 Appendix A.

-North Coast Church’s Information Security Officer is responsible for annually reviewing the program, making any needed adjustments, and coordinating staff training.
+North Coast Church’s Director of IT is responsible for annually reviewing the program, making any needed adjustments, and coordinating staff training.
 North Coast Church Management is responsible for ensuring that its departments comply with the requirements of the program.

 **Information Security Program**